BIG Hong Kong shopping guide

 Farther along at 94-102 Johnston Road is the largish Westwood discount store for Hong Kong factory outlets stuff.
 Pick up bargain jeans for HK$79, a flannel full-sleeve shirt for HK$129, and a cotton sleeve shirt for HK$169.
 Next up is Nikebasketball followed by a small but popular Maple (68 Johnson Road) corner store where jeans are priced at HK$129 and denim hotpants at HK$34.
 The store also stocks cotton-weave jeans, shoes and lipstick.

-Next up is the unmistakable yellow wash colonial lowrise of The Pawn, its ground floor entirely occupied by the upscale and intriguingly old China Tang Tang Tang Tang (by David tang who started Shanghai Tang, 66 Johnston Road, tel: 2525-2112, www.tangtangtangtang.com).
-This is not a flash boutique but a lifestyle vignette of enduring fashions where baby silk pyjama nightsuits (HK$1,600) and elegant black Mao-collar wool-cashmere weave long coats (HK$5,600 – the collars can be sportily turned down), rub shoulders with beds dressed in impeccable high thread-count linen, shining wine glasses and ceramic dining plates, all tinged with classic China but executed in contemporary chic.
-The diamond pattern mustard and white marble floors are a delight to pad about on.
-Well fed wallets will be trimmed down to size speedily here but the smiles will go on.
+Just up from here at the unmistakable yellow wash colonial lowrise of The Pawn at 66 Johnston Road, the ground floor used to be entirely occupied by the upscale and intriguingly old China Tang Tang Tang Tang (by David tang who started Shanghai Tang, 66 Johnston Road, www.tangtangtangtang.com).
+This lifestyle vignette of enduring fashions - where baby silk pyjama nightsuits (HK$1,800) and elegant black Mao-collar wool-cashmere weave long coats, rubbed shoulders with beds dressed in impeccable high thread-count linen, shining wine glasses and ceramic tiling - has closed and is moving address.
+Select Tang Tang Tang Tang products are available at Lane Crawford too.

 Gresson Street is another pedestrian lane with flower sellers, fruit stalls, locksmiths and general daily life-saving bric-a-brac.
 On Johnston at the corner is HOUSE, selling shoes and lovely Korean woollen scarves (HK$369) and high lace-up boots (HK$899).
 Men’s shoes are cheaper at HK$399.